plocher/MRCS_cpNode/Notes.md

-# MRCS_cpNode
-## License: Creative Commons Attribution-ShareAlike 3.0 Unported License

-MRCS cpNode CMRI Kernel sketch

-This sketch is the code template for a CMRI serial protocol node implemented in an Arduino style system board.
-The Modern Devices BBLeo, Bare Bones Leonardo (ATMega32u4) is the target Arduino style system board. v1.6 adds support for an Arduino Pro-Mini, although without the monitor serial port.

 Implements the CMRI Serial Protocol designed by Dr. Bruce Chubb and published publicly in various books, magazines, and articles.
   * The physical link is RS485, 4-wire, half duplex, serial.
   * Each node has a one byte address in the range of 0-127.